Sweden: Recommended vaccinations

 Footnotes:

-1. BCG vaccination is recommended for children up to 6 years of age who are at increased risk of being infected with TB according to the following criteria: (1) family origin from a country with increased or high TB incidence, (2) current TB in a close relative or household contact (3) for planned longer (more than three months) stay in a country or area with high TB prevalence, if the child comes into close contact with the local population.
-For more information, please visit: https://www.folkhalsomyndigheten.se/smittskydd-beredskap/vaccinationer/vacciner-a-o/tuberkulos-tb/ and https://www.folkhalsomyndigheten.se/publikationer-och-material/publikationsarkiv/r/rekommendationer-for-preventiva-insatser-mot-tuberkulos-halsokontroll-smittsparning-och-vaccination/
+2. As of May 2025, vaccination against tuberculosis is included in the Swedish national vaccination program for certain children, and thus funded by the state.
+BCG vaccination should be given at 6 weeks of age, or thereafter (up to 6 years of age) to children who are at increased risk of being infected with TB, because of having a household contact with origin from a country with increased or high TB incidence.
+For more information: https://www.folkhalsomyndigheten.se/vara-amnesomraden/vaccinationer/nationella-vaccinationsprogram/vaccinationsprogram-for-riskgrupper/vaccinationsprogram-for-riskgrupper-mot-tuberkulos/ BCG-vaccination is recommended (and usually financed by the region) for children up to 18 years of age with current TB in a close relative or household contact and those planning a longer stay (more than three months) in a country or area with high TB prevalence, if the child comes into close contact with the local population.
+For more information: https://www.folkhalsomyndigheten.se/publikationer-och-material/publikationsarkiv/r/rekommendationer-for-preventiva-insatser-mot-tuberkulos-halsokontroll-smittsparning-och-vaccination/ .

-8. Babies born to a mother infected with hepatitis B will be offered a dose at birth.
+7. Babies born to a mother infected with hepatitis B will be offered a dose at birth.

-9. Babies born to a mother infected with hepatitis B are recommended a dose at birth and at 1 month of age, before continuing with the standard recommended schedule (with doses at 3, 5 and 12 months of age).
+8. Babies born to a mother infected with hepatitis B are recommended a dose at birth and at 1 month of age, before continuing with the standard recommended schedule (with doses at 3, 5 and 12 months of age).
 More information: https://www.folkhalsomyndigheten.se/publikationer-och-material/publikationsarkiv/r/rekommendationer-om-vaccination-mot-hepatit-b-/?pub=56936

-10. Vaccination against hepatitis B is recommended for children up to 18 years belonging to certain risk groups.
+9. Vaccination against hepatitis B is recommended for children up to 18 years belonging to certain risk groups.
 For more information, please visit: https://www.folkhalsomyndigheten.se/publikationer-och-material/publikationsarkiv/r/rekommendationer-om-vaccination-mot-hepatit-b-/

 More information available at: